pelsan/Continuous-Control/README.md

 	pip install torchvision===0.8.2 -f https://download.pytorch.org/whl/torch_stable.html

-4.- Download the github project (git clone https://github.com/pelsan/Continuous-Control.git) and open Navigation.ipynb on Jupyter
+4.- Download the github project (git clone https://github.com/pelsan/Continuous-Control.git) and open Continuous_Control.ipynb on Jupyter

 5.- Download the environment from one of the links below.
 You need only select the environment that matches your operating system: